ericherman/test-deploy-migration-branch-to-workflow/README.md

 release | To create a release, open and merge a pull request from `main` to `release`.
 The workflow defined in `release-gh-pages.yml` will be launched by the merge. gh-pages | The workflow launched by the merge will generate the HTML, CSS, JavaScript and other assets from the `release` branch.
 After building, the workflow will push the results to the `gh-pages` branch.
 Github automatically deploys the contents of the `gh-pages` branch to [github.io](https://ericherman.github.io/test-deploy-migration-branch-to-workflow/).

+This can be simplified: the workflow can be put to the `main` branch and trigger a new release with every merge to `main` if that better suits the maintainers.

 ### Downsides

 * From time-to-time someone may need to update the GitHub workflow file, and thus need to learn about [GitHub Workflows](https://docs.github.com/en/actions/using-workflows).